 Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is — his good, pleasing and perfect will (Romans 12:2)

 We live in a society where conforming to the world is expected.
 All you have to do is go to the mall to see it in kids today — 14 year old girls, dressed in immodest, yet trendy clothes, texting on their iPhones about the next big social event, using language that would shock a sailor.
 It’s the norm it seems.
 It’s not even surprising.
 Conforming is expected.
-Desirable even.
+Cool even.